afs/rdf-delta/docs/delta.md

 to the feed. but RDF Patch and the patch log can provide the building blocks for publishing changes to a dataset.

-Delta does not currently provide an RSS or Atom feed currently.
+Delta does not currently provide an RSS or Atom feed.

 ## Patch Log